Because puppies and young adult dogs often catch the eye of potential adopters, many senior dogs end up in shelters like ours.

-While these seniors long for the happiness a wagging tail can bring to a home, they are either not able to afford a dog due to limited income and/or because they fear what will happen to their best friend in the event of their illness or death.
+Although senior folks often long for the joy a wagging tail can bring, they are sadly sometimes not able to afford a dog due to limited income.
+Additionally, they are naturally concerned about what would happen to their best friend in the event of their own illness or death.

 - We solicit individuals and companies to sponsor a senior dog for $150.
 This enables us to provide basic veterinary care for the dog while waiving the adoption fee.
 There is no fee charged to the person adopting the dog.